vext-python/vext/README.md

 Vext
 ----

-Acts as a gatekeeper allowing access to particular libraries.
+Vext becomes a gatekeeper to system modules, allowing access to particular libraries.

-Works
+Vext works on the same OSs as virtualenv and venv.

 Adding packages
 ===============